Do you want help with your academic appeal?

 ADFG Staff (as hearing Secretary)

-The Director, ADFG or his/her designate serves as the Secretary at each hearing.
+The Director of the ADFG Office or his/her designate serves as the Secretary at each hearing.
 The Secretary is neutral and does not have a speaking role at the hearing, unless he or she is asked questions by the chair.
 The Secretary is responsible for facilitating the hearing procedures.
 These hearings are not recorded.

 Most students participate virtually.
 However, in exceptional cases, you can participate in person.
 The hearing is your opportunity to share your story with the panel, explain the remedy that you are seeking and the circumstances of your case.